scalation/scalation_py/README.md

 }
 ```
 ## Acknowledgments
-The implementation of the Transformer models is based on the following repo:
+The implementation of the Transformer models is based on the following repos:
 * Time Series Library ([TSlib](https://github.com/thuml/Time-Series-Library/tree/main))

 ## License